klmcwhirter/explore_python/concurrent/README.md

 This makes the function that tests for perfect numbers completely reusable; eliminating any code differences due to execution model.

 > NOTE: I did not bother with an *asyncio* implementation because I purposely avoided I/O as an additional testing variable.
 I do realize that design decision makes the test less like *real world* scenarios.
-But the goal was to test concurrency in isolation from other features.
+But the goal was to test parallelism and concurrency in isolation from other features.
 In other words, what is the significance of the NoGIL behavior and its direct effect on execution models?

+Also, I eliminated concurrency as a variable by carefully designing away shared state.
+The worker function simply takes some inputs and returns found perfect numbers in the range of numbers it is evaluating.

 ### TL;DR